 Risk = concentration + frequency.

-Radiation, Ebola, and Bisphenol A (BPA) have a fair amount in common in most.
-Fortunately, you can choose to avoid two of those three, but the third gets forced upon you every minute of every day.
+Fortunately, you can choose to avoid five of those six, but the third gets forced upon you every minute of every day.

-First, they are all alike because the damage they can cause comes in ridiculously tiny packages: parts per billion and trillion — just like your body’s hormones.
+First, they are all alike because the damage they can do comes in ridiculously tiny packages: parts per billion and trillion — just like your body’s hormones.

 Second, they are all alike because your likelihood of being harmed by depends a lot on how frequently you are exposed to them and whether the exposure is constant or occasional.

-But unlike Radiation and Ebola, you can’t avoid exposures from BPA and other environmental chemicals.
+But unlike Radiation and Ebola, you can’t avoid exposures from Bisphenol A (BPA) and other environmental chemicals.

 Exposure to BPA can’t be avoided because a 2018 study of U.S. Centers for Disease Control data found BPA in 95.7% of U.S. adults.
 That data comes from the CDC’s National Report on Human Exposure to Environmental Chemicals (NHANES)

 This article explains how mighty the very tiny can be: “The Amounts Are Too Small To Matter (A Deadly Misconception)”.